Fibonacci sequence: Fibonacci primes

 A Fibonacci prime is a Fibonacci number that is prime.
 The first few are:

 2, 3, 5, 13, 89, 233, 1597, 28657, 514229, ...

 Fibonacci primes with thousands of digits have been found, but it is not known whether there are infinitely many.

 F_{kn} is divisible by F_{n}, so, apart from F_{4} = 3, any Fibonacci prime must have a prime index.
 As there are arbitrarily long runs of composite numbers, there are therefore also arbitrarily long runs of composite Fibonacci numbers.

 No Fibonacci number greater than F_{6} = 8 is one greater or one less than a prime number.

 The only nontrivial square Fibonacci number is 144.
 Attila Pethő proved in 2001 that there is only a finite number of perfect power Fibonacci numbers.
 In 2006, Y. Bugeaud, M. Mignotte, and S. Siksek proved that 8 and 144 are the only such non-trivial perfect powers.

-1, 3, 21, and 55 are the only triangular Fibonacci numbers, which was conjectured by Vern Hoggatt and proved by Luo Ming.
+The only triangular Fibonacci numbers are 1, 3, 21, and 55, which was conjectured by Vern Hoggatt and proved by Luo Ming.

 No Fibonacci number can be a perfect number.
 More generally, no Fibonacci number other than 1 can be multiply perfect, and no ratio of two Fibonacci numbers can be perfect.